madhug-nadig/articles/_posts/2017-04-23-understanding-decision-trees-learning-a-primer.md

 > Entropy is a measure of _unpredictability_ of the state, or equivalently, of its _average information content._

-Entropy is a statistical metric that measures that **impurity.** Given a collection of S, which contains two classes: _Positive_ and _Negative_, of some arbitrary target concept.
-The entropy with respect to this boolean classification is:
+Entropy is a statistical metric that measures the **impurity.** Given a collection of S, which contains two classes: _Positive_ and _Negative_, of some arbitrary target concept,  entropy with respect to this boolean classification is:

 **Entropy(S) = E(S) = -p<sub>positive</sub>log<sub>2</sub> p <sub>positive</sub> - p<sub>negative</sub>log<sub>2</sub> p <sub>negative</sub>**